Jessica Cobb, Certified Aromatherapist

 Bioavailability is not just about the serving size of your CBD but is also affected by the method of consumption or use.

 Topical absorption rate: 5-10%

 When used topically, your skin takes a while to absorb the products and is not the most direct way to reach your bloodstream.
 When applied topically, only about 5-10% of the CBD you use will actually make it into your bloodstream.
 That means if you take a 100 mg serving size and use it topically, only 5 mg actually makes it into your bloodstream, and generally, it takes about 15 mg to even start to see a difference in symptoms.

 Now that doesn’t mean that using CBD topically won’t work for you!
 Many people report topical CBD is very beneficial, especially for localized pain and discomfort or even some skin issues.
 But this may vary from person to person and it’s a little harder to measure.

 Sublingual absorption rate: 12-35%

-But when taken sublingually (as Plant Therapy CBD is designed to be taken), your absorption rate shoots up to 12%-35%, which is actually pretty high!
+When taken sublingually (as Plant Therapy CBD is designed to be taken), your absorption rate shoots up to 12%-35%, which is actually pretty high!